swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 ## Use the Jupyter Notebook for editing and running Python.

-*   The [Anaconda package manager][anaconda] is an automated way to install the Jupyter notebook.
-    *   See [the setup instructions]({{ page.root }}/setup/) for Anaconda installation instructions.
-*   It also installs all the extra libraries it needs to run.
-*   Once you have installed Python and the Jupyter Notebook requirements, open a shell and type:

-    ~~~
-    $ jupyter notebook
-    ~~~

-*   This will start a Jupyter Notebook server and open your default web browser.
-*   The server runs locally on your machine only and does not use an internet connection.
 *   The server sends messages to your browser.
 *   The server does the work and the web browser renders the notebook.
 *   You can type code into the browser and see the result when the web page talks to the server.